Does Coolant Evaporate? (Coolant Loss)

 Warm substances expand due to increased internal kinetic (thermal) energy.
 This is a fundamental law of physics and applies to everything.

 When you top your coolant reservoir up, you’ll notice the MAX and MIN levels.
-These are typically based on a frosty engine and cold coolant.
+These are typically based on a frigid engine and cold coolant.
 Your owner’s manual will tell you exactly how to do this.

 If you’re looking at your coolant levels at the incorrect time, there may appear to be a problem when there isn’t one.